Members of the Public

 5. Get involved with you local Healthwatch.
 Local Healthwatch gathers information and opinions from patients, carers, service users and the wider public about health and social care services, then makes sure those views are used to improve services for all.
 They may talk directly to health care professionals about a service that is not being offered or suggesting ways that an existing service could be made better.
 They have the right to visit, unannounced if needed, places providing health and social care - including hospitals, GP practices, dentists, pharmacists, residential homes and home care services - then report and publicise what they find.
 Find out more about local Healthwatch (opens new window).

 6. Volunteer for dignity.
 There are a number of ways in which people can volunteer to promote dignity.
 At its most simple, volunteering may involve those actions that fall under "being a good neighbour" eg. calling in on an older/disabled neighbour for a chat; to help them do some household chores or perhaps support them to take a short walk; drop off some shopping; teach them how to use the web etc. Perhaps you could encourage your children or grandchildren to become involved in volunteering through local intergenerational schemes or get involved yourself by joining an intergenerational network.
-The WRVS are currently running a scheme challenging Britain to join forces to remove outdated stereotypes.
-Take a look at the My Life, My Story campaign.
 Or you may wish to take on a more formalised volunteering role.
 Several hospitals run their own volunteering scheme eg. support for eating at mealtimes.
 There are also several organisations that support people to find and take up volunteering opportunities.

 • NCVO